Fair Graph Machine Learning under Adversarial Missingness Processes: Evaluation Metrics

 \textbf{Utility Evaluation:} As with many datasets in the fairness literature, our datasets are imbalanced.
 To evaluate their accuracy, we apply average precision (AVPR) and the F1 score.

-\textbf{Fairness Evaluation:} In machine learning literature, fairness is often measured with bias.
-We apply two bias metrics that will be defined based on a sensitive attribute $s$.
+\textbf{Fairness Evaluation:} We apply two bias metrics that will be defined based on a sensitive attribute $s$.
 Let $s = 1$ be the sensitive group and $s = 0$ be the non-sensitive group.
-The \textit{Demographic Parity (DP)} requires the prediction to be independent of the sensitive attribute \cite{b11}.
+The \textit{Demographic Parity (DP)} requires the prediction to be independent of the sensitive attribute \citep{b11}.
 We evaluate demographic parity as:

-\textit{Equality of Opportunity (EQOP)} calculates the difference between true positive rates between sensitive and non-sensitive groups \cite{b12} as follows:
+\textit{Equality of Opportunity (EQOP)} calculates the difference between true positive rates between sensitive and non-sensitive groups \citep{b12} as follows: